Created

 Your bicycle doesn't have to be fancy or expensive, but it should be in good repair and properly adjusted.
 Following is a quick and easy pre-ride check list.

 • The frame and fork (especially welds) should be inspected for signs of cracking, corrosion, or misalignment.
-Steel components often show such signs of imminent failure, whereas aluminum and carbon materials can fail without warning.
+Steel components often show such signs of impending failure, whereas aluminum and carbon materials can fail without warning.

 • Bearings—including wheel, header (steering), pedal, and bottom-bracket (pedal crank)—should be free-turning, without "notching," sidewise play, or wobble.